kennykimjr/swear-detector/README.md

 censor(word, mode=undefined, censors=defaultCensors, whitelist=newSet())
 ```

 This method censors a word.
 That is, it obscures the part of the word that is matched against ```censors```.
-Depending on the ```mode``` specified, if no mode is specified, then it will attempt to censor **all** occurances of the phrase in a word.
+Depending on the ```mode``` specified, if no mode is specified, then it will attempt to censor **all** occurences of the phrase in a word.
 Otherwise, if the word is in ```censors``` but is also in the ```whitelist```, then it will not be censored out.
 If the word is not found within censors at all, it will return the origin word.
 Otherwise, it return a new "censored" word.

 ```